Lemoncode/react-by-sample/05 Refactor/readme.md

   }
 ```

-- The second idea is to setup two properties, the parent control will hold _userName_ and _editingUsername__, whenever the user clicks on the button to
-replace the name it will notify the parent control and it will replace the
-content of _userName_ with the content from _editingUsername_.
-If _userName_ gets updated by any other third party (e.g. AJAX callback) it will update as well
+- The second idea is to setup two properties, the parent control will hold _userName_ and _editingUsername__.
+Whenever the user clicks the button to replace the name, it will notify the parent control and it will replace the content of _userName_ with the content from _editingUsername_.
+If _userName_ gets updated by any other third party (e.g. AJAX callback) it will update as well _editingUsername_.
-_editingUsername_.

-We will take as a starting point sample _04 Callback_:
+We take as a starting point sample _04 Callback_:

 Summary steps:

 - Update _nameEdit.tsx_ in order to request the new _editingUsername_, and remove it from the state.

-- Update _app.tsx_ to hold the new editing property in the state, pass it to the
-children, control and perform the proper update on the callback event from the
+- Update _app.tsx_ to hold the new editing property in the state, pass it to the children, control and perform the proper update on the callback event from the child control.
-child control.

 ## Prerequisites